⮌ back to flashbacks

 In the following silence, the only thing that could be heard was the hospital personel's steps from the hallway, the buzzing of machines in the adjacent rooms, and some raindrops hitting against the window.
 The heart monitor showed an unsteady rhythm, counting the seconds out of sync.
 It was smothering.

-"I always regretted not leaving with you," said the redhead suddenly.
+"I always regretted not leaving with you earlier," said the redhead suddenly.
 The boy looked up in confusion when he recognized an unusual tone in him, a sparkle in his eyes.
-"When you told me to fuck everything and set off on a roadtrip through the region, remember?
+"When you told me that once you finished college, we'd say fuck everything and set off on a roadtrip through the region, remember?
 You got so pissed off cause everyone in the group laughed at us."

 "...
 I wish I didn't remember."
 He sighed.
 "It would've destroyed us."